goost/saraswati/ReadMe.md

 ## TL;DR

 Only latest Ubuntu is supported.
 Make sure your system is capable of virtualization (nested is not tested).
-The install scripts assumes a fresh but updated Ubuntu Minimal installation, executed as a non-root user.
+The install script assumes a fresh but updated Ubuntu Minimal installation, executed as a non-root user.
 There needs to be at least 6 GB of RAM installed.

 `bash <(wget -O- https://raw.githubusercontent.com/goost/saraswati/develop/install.sh)`